rastersoft/autovala/README.md

     format, allowing to keep it inside the sources and avoiding the need of editing the project file manually

-  * All .png or .svg in the folder data/icons (and subfolders) are considered icons, so it will determine automatically the best-fitting standard icon size (in the case of .png; for .svg it will put them always in 'scalable') and install them in the corresponding folder: "apps" by default, unless it's an .svg file with a filename ended in -symbolic.svg; in that case it will go to "status".
+  * All .png or .svg in the folder *data/icons/* (and subfolders) are considered icons, so Autovala will determine automatically the best-fitting standard icon size (in the case of .png; for .svg it will put them always in 'scalable') and install them in the corresponding folder: 'apps' by default, unless it's an .svg file with a filename ended in -symbolic.svg; in that case it will go to 'status'.
 The user can modify the final folder manually for the icons (s)he wishes.

-  * All .png, .jpg or .svg files in the folder data/pixmaps (and subfolders) are considered pixmaps, and will be copied to share/pixmaps.
+  * All .png, .jpg or .svg files in the folder *data/pixmaps/* (and subfolders) are considered pixmaps, and will be installed in *share/pixmaps/*.

-  * All .po files in po/ folder will be considered as po files, and will be installed in the right locale.
+  * All .po files in *po/* folder will be considered as po files, and will be installed in the right locale.
 Also, will find the .vala and .ui files and add them as sources for internationalization process.

-  * Each .desktop file in data/ will be copied to share/desktop
+  * Each .desktop file in *data/* will be copied to *share/desktop/*

-  * Each .service file in data/ will be presumed to be a DBus service, and will be preprocessed to put the right binary folder (bin/ or local/bin)
+  * Each .service file in *data/* will be presumed to be a DBus service, and will be preprocessed to put the right binary folder (*bin/* or *local/bin*)

-  * Each .plug file in data/ will be presumed to be an ElementaryOS PLUG file
+  * Each .plug file in *data/* will be presumed to be an ElementaryOS PLUG file

-  * Each .gschema.xml file in data/ will be presumed to be a GTK schema, so will be copied in the right place and force a recompile of the schemas (if needed)
+  * Each .gschema.xml file in *data/* will be presumed to be a GTK schema, so will be copied in the right place and force a recompile of the schemas (if needed)

-  * Each .ui file in data/interface/ will be presumed to be a Glade file, so will be copied to share/project_name/ and taken into account when generating the .po and .mo files for internationalization
+  * Each .ui file in *data/interface/* will be presumed to be a Glade file, so will be copied to *share/project_name/* and taken into account when generating the .po and .mo files for internationalization

-  * Each .sh file in data/ will be presumed to be a binary script, so will be copied to bin/
+  * Each .sh file in *data/* will be presumed to be a binary script, so will be copied to *bin/*

-  * All files and folders in data/local will be copied to share/prject_name/ This is useful for application-specific data, or documentation
+  * All files and folders in *data/local/* will be copied to *share/prject_name/* This is useful for application-specific data, or documentation